 Does Ammonia Cause Hair Loss

 Effects of Hair Dye | Hair Loss | Dr Rana Irfan

 This damage exposes the inner cortex of the strand, which is much more susceptible to breakage.
-How to Minimise Hair Fall After Colouring Luckily, there are a few things you can do to reduce the amount of hair fall after colouring your locks:
+How to Minimize Hair Fall After Coloring Luckily, there are a few things you can do to reduce the amount of hair fall after coloring your locks:

-Avoid rubbing it vigorously with a towel; instead, blot it dry gently.
-And when combing through wet tangles, use a wide-toothed comb rather than a brush. -Invest in regular trims.
+• Avoid rubbing it vigorously with a towel; instead, blot it dry gently.
+And when combing through wet tangles, use a wide-toothed comb rather than a brush.

+Does Ammonia Cause Hair Loss